Last Updated on June 24, 2025 by George Pavlopoulos

 Rooms at the Hotel Royal Gothenburg

-Hotel Royal Gothenburg is set on a 170 years old building.
+Hotel Royal Gothenburg is set in a 170-year-old building.
 Therefore, this defines both its character and style.
-This old-world hotel features an impressive painted glass ceiling; therefore, you can’t expect modern furniture like the ones you’ll find in other contemporary establishments.
+This old-world hotel features an impressive painted glass ceiling; therefore, you can’t expect modern furniture like the kind you’ll find in other contemporary establishments.
 If you’re searching for modern style in hotel rooms or interiors, this beautiful hotel is not for you.
 Last but not least, since this is an old hotel, the size of the rooms is based on 19th-century standards.

-On the other hand, we have to judge the hotel according to its current use as a 21st-century hotel.
+On the other hand, we must judge the hotel based on its current use as a 21st-century hotel.
 Subsequently, this means that the standard rooms (like the one I stayed in) might feel small for most people.
 The room area feels a bit tight, and there’s space just for the en-suite bathroom, the bed, a small desk, a chair, and a night table.
 Every room comes with a small flat-screen TV, which is something I don’t care about that much because I rarely use them.

 In every hotel room, the most important thing is the bed.
 I found the mattress to be good but not exceptional.
 However, I slept nicely in the Royal Hotel, and the room felt nicely warm at night.
-Moreover, there were two pillows to choose from, a relatively soft and a medium which I used.
-The standard single rooms are 9-12 sq.m. and the doubles are more or less the same size.
+Moreover, there were two pillows to choose from, a relatively soft one and a medium one, which I used.
+The standard single rooms are 9-12 sq m, and the doubles are more or less the same size.

 Some rooms face the courtyard, while others enjoy street views.
-I always prefer a street view room because I enjoy observing life.
+I always prefer a street view room because I enjoy observing the world around me.
 However, I had a courtyard room, which turned out to be nice and quiet.

 Overall, I was satisfied with the room.
 It had lots of charm, and I’m happy I stayed there because modern hotels felt somewhat faceless.
 However, I’d love it to be a bit bigger, and if upgrading wasn’t that costly, I might consider booking a superior room.